AutoFR: Automated Filter Rule Generation for Adblocking: Framework

 We repeatedly run MAB until there are no more potentially good filter rules to explore\footnote{When we find a rule that we cannot apply, we put it to ``sleep'', in MAB terminology.
 This is because they do not block any network request (\ie{} no hits, in \task{}~\ref{chal:effective-filter-rules}), and we expect them to not likely affect the site in the future, either.}.
 This stopping condition automates \task{}~\ref{chal:stop-condition}.
-The output is the final set of good filter rules $\mathcal{F}$. \footnote{The UCB policy gives the theoretical guarantee that all the arms will be pulled enough to estimate the expected rewards (for all arms) with high confidence~\cite{auer2002finite}.
-Since all the rewards are estimated with high confidence, the algorithm can return the arm with the highest expected reward (the best one arm).
-In our work, we are interested in the first part of the statement (expected rewards of all arms are estimated with high confidence).}
+The output is the final set of good filter rules $\mathcal{F}$.